mVentory/MVentory_S3CDN/README.md

 ##Bulk image resizing

-Use ... to resize original images on S3 to something else.
+Use `utils/resize-on-s3` script to resize original images on S3 to something else.

 The script can called from ... and requires ... the user to be logged in as ... .
 It can be done from the same magento instance or from any other, as long as the keys, paths and sizes match.